jefftranter/6800/sbc/software/README.md

 DISASSEMBLER:

-Run from address D000 from the Fantom II (ACIA) monitor or the front panel.
+Run from address D000 from the Fantom II (ACIA) monitor or the front panel using: RESET DO D000.

 Use should be self-explanatory.
-See sample output below.
+Enter a hex start address, press
+<SPACE> to see a page of output, A to enter a new start address, and X
+to go to the Fantom II (ACIA) monitor.
+Sample output is below:

 6800 Disassembler ver 1.0 by Jeff Tranter
 Start Address?
 FB00